-Group 0 - is controlled by the chip ENABLE or I2C command.
-Channels assigned to this group will come up with the ENABLE signal being high, and will go down with the ENABLE signal being low.
-The control can always be overridden with an I2C command.
+• Group 0 - is controlled by the chip ENABLE or an IC command.
+Channels assigned to this group will come up with the ENABLE signal being high (plus additional delay needed to load configuration from Flash to run-time registers), and will go down with the ENABLE signal being low.
+The control can always be overridden with an IC command

-- Since it is recommended to leave the ENABLE pin floating in the applications when Vcc = LDO5 = 4.75V to 5.5V, please contact MaxLinear for how to configure the channels to come up at the power up in this scenario. - Group 1 can be controlled by any GPIO/PSIO or I2C command.
-Channels assigned to this group will start-up or shutdown following transitions of a signal applied to the GPIO/PSIO set to control the group.
-The control can always be overridden with an I2C command. - Group 2 can be controlled by any GPIO/PSIO or I2C command.
-Channels assigned to this group will start-up or shutdown following transitions of a signal applied to the GPIO/PSIO set to control the group.
-The control can always be overridden with an I2C command.
+Since it is recommended to leave the ENABLE pin floating in the applications when $V{\text{CC}} = \text{LDO5} = 4.75\text{V}$ to 5.5V, please contact MaxLinear for how to configure the channels to come up at the power up in this scenario

+- Group 1 can be controlled by any GPIO/PSIO or IC command.
+Channels assigned to this group will start-up or shut-down following transitions of a signal applied to the GPIO/PSIO set to control the group.
+The control can always be overridden with an IC command - Group 2 can be controlled by any GPIO/PSIO or IC command.
+Channels assigned to this group will start-up or shut-down following transitions of a signal applied to the GPIO/PSIO set to control the group.
+The control can always be overridden with an IC command